stillonearth/CheckersOnBevy/README.md

        `--button_system
 ```

-## 2. Making OpenAI Gym Environment with Python and Rust
+## 2. Making 🏋🏿 Gym Environment with 🐍 Python and 🦀 Rust

 ## 2.1 🗀 checkers-server